 Make them dynamic

-Filters and facets (complex systems that logically group filters) are incredibly useful to narrow down search results.
-Using different attributes as facets, such as price, brand, category, product variations, user ratings and other attributes helps the shopper to drill down quicker to their product choice.
+Filters and facets (complex systems that logically group filters) are beneficial to narrow down search results.
+Using different attributes as facets, such as price, brand, category, product variations, user ratings, and other attributes, helps the shopper drill down quickly to their product choice.

-If there are a large number of attributes in a facet, hide them behind a “view all” or “see more” link to retain clean design.
+If there are many attributes in a facet, hide them behind a “view all” or “see more” link to retain a clean design.

-Enable dynamic faceting, i.e., relevant facets that are applicable to a specific category, to increase relevancy.
+Enable dynamic faceting, i.e., relevant facets that apply to a specific category, to increase relevancy.

 Another quick way to increase relevancy is removing filters for zero matches.
 This also ensures brand trust.